 We recognize that equitable and affordable access to digital technologies can unlock the potential of the digital economy for every society.
 We recognize digital access to encompass opportunities for the acquisition and development of knowledge, research, and capacity as well as technology transfers on mutually agreed terms.

-Advancing digital inclusion requires an enabling environment that encompasses policy, legal and regulatory frameworks that support innovation, protect consumer rights, nurture digital talent and skills, promote digital entrepreneurship, and enhance consumer confidence and trust in the digital economy.
+Advancing digital inclusion requires an enabling environment that encompasses policy, legal and regulatory frameworks that support innovation, protect consumer rights, nurture digital talent and skills, promote fair competition and digital entrepreneurship, and enhance consumer confidence and trust in the digital economy.
 Such environments, at international and national levels, accelerate digital transformation, support investment and the transfer of digital technologies on mutually agreed terms to developing countries.

-We consider that robust cyber-security standards and capacity in the non-military domain are also essential to facilitate commercial transactions and enable safe, secure and trustworthy online environments.
+We consider that robust standards and capacity to ensure the safe, secure and resilient functioning of digital systems, networks and data are also essential to facilitate commercial transactions and enable safe, secure and trustworthy online environments.

 We commit by 2030 to: